The Art of Drowning (album): Production

-Composition

 The album's second track, "The Lost Souls", was originally titled "The Art of Drowning".
 "The Despair Factor" features AFI's first notable use of electronic drums.
-On the song, vocalist Davey Havok states: "My whole life is a dark room... one big dark room," a line spoken by Winona Ryder in the film Beetlejuice (1988).
+On the song, vocalist Davey Havok states: "My whole life is a dark room... one big dark room", a line spoken by Winona Ryder in the film Beetlejuice (1988).
 The track title inspired the name of the band's official fan club, The Despair Faction.

 Artwork

-The band name and album title appear in orange in a hand-designed horror punk-esque typeface.
-The front cover illustration depicts a wintry graveyard with deformed stone sculptures resembling either angels or demons.
+The band name and album title appear in orange in a hand-designed horror-punk-esque typeface.
+The front-cover illustration depicts a wintry graveyard with deformed stone-sculptures resembling either angels or demons.
 The central figure sits atop a frozen fountain and holds its hands in the prayer position.
 On the back cover, the scene continues to the left with more tombstones and a gate.

 The CD booklet features additional illustrations: a man behind a fence (later sold as a toy named Art), a bed with candles on each bedpost, demonic forms convulsing in the corner of a room, an eye with fiery skull shapes inside, skeletal forms in front of a fire and a heart motif, and a demonic figure which also appears on the CD label, as well as behind the CD tray (and on the cover of The Days of the Phoenix EP).
 On the case's inner spine appears the hidden message "Battled", the title of the album's hidden track.
 The lyrics and spine use the Caslon Antique font, prominently featured on the band's previous album, Black Sails in the Sunset.

 The album's art was produced by Alan Forbes—a San Francisco artist, and long-time collaborator with the band.
 Alan had previously produced the album art for 1999's Black Sails in the Sunset, as well as number of the band's merchandise designs, and tour posters.